LukasFolwarczny/aoc-solutions/README.md

 _Day 15:_ Intersections of balls in the Manhattan metric.
 I managed to write a fast solution, but I would not like to prove its correctness.

+_Day 16:_ The solution of part 2 runs for a little over a minute on my actual input on my laptop.
+I don't have a much faster solution.